 Our compensation philosophy is consistent with and supportive of our long-term goals.
-We aspire to be the premier lighting solutions company capable of consistently delivering long-term upper-quartile financial performance.
+We aspire to be the premier lighting and building management solutions company capable of consistently delivering long-term upper-quartile financial performance.
 We define upper-quartile performance using specific metrics, including: